dermesser/False/README.md

      5 ` . . ´
     10 `. .´

 The chunks are each five characters long.
-Position 12 is in the last chunk the very last character; we now know that we tried to print the top-most stack item but it failed because there wasn't any item on the stack.
+Position 12 is the very last character in the last chunk; we now know that we tried to print the top-most stack item which failed because there wasn't any item on the stack.